martinholecekmax/DeepSearch/README.md

 ## Installation from PyPI

-You can install DeepSearch from PyPI package repository found [here](https://pypi.org/project/deep-search-engine/)
+You can install DeepSearch from the PyPI package repository found [here](https://pypi.org/project/deep-search-engine/)

 To install DeepSearch, run the following command: